 We often say that in order to achieve our goals, team members need to (1) get enough sleep; (2) stay on top of their schoolwork and (3) maximize their number of quality repetitions in the limited time we have.
 All three of these success factors require strong time management.
 Developing planning skills and exercising the discipline to say ‘no’ to items that are not priorities, are integral parts of the Harvard learning experience that reward student-athletes for a lifetime.

 We work closely with team members -- especially freshmen -- to help schedule and manage their time.
 Team members are supported by a network of advisors including freshman proctors, peer advising fellows, concentration advisors, resident deans, and an upper-class mentor within the team.

 Over 1,000 of the nearly 7,000 undergraduate students at Harvard compete in intercollegiate athletics, proving every day that Harvard students can be successful in the classroom and in athletics.
 Our golf team echoes that success as evidenced by our numerous Academic All American award winners and team grade point average consistently over 3.4.

 I am confused by the Early Action versus Early Decision process.
 Can you explain the difference and how applying early affects the chance of gaining admission?

-Early Decision is a binding commitment to attend the school if an applicant is admitted under the Early Decision program.
-Harvard utilizes the Early Action program, which restricts the applicant from applying to other Early Action or Decision programs but does not bind the student to attend.
-It is usually understood, however, that the student is applying Early to his first choice.
-The chance of gaining admission can be increased by applying Early depending upon many other factors including the size and quality of the Early applicant pool and the recruiting situation of the sport involved.
+Students who apply Early Decision and are admitted have a binding commitment to attend the school.
+Harvard utilizes the Early Action program, which restricts the applicant from applying to other Early Action or Early Decision programs but does not bind the student to attend.
+It is usually understood, however, that the student is applying early to their first choice.
+The chance of gaining admission can be increased by applying early depending upon many other factors including the size and quality of the early applicant pool and the recruiting situation of the sport involved.
 Students are encouraged to make this choice carefully.

 The Harvard College Admissions site can answer many of your questions about the application and admission process.